-Look at the owner and group part, if you find different ownership, use the chown Linux command to modify file ownership.
-Here’s the basic syntax for chown linux command:
+Look at the owner and group part, if you find different ownership, use the chow Linux command to modify file ownership.
+Here’s the basic syntax for chow Linux command:

-For example, if your username is Godady, use the syntax like this:
+For example, if your username is GoDaddy, use the syntax like this:

-If you don’t feel comfortable using SSH yourself, you can contact the JanBask’s support team for assistance.
+If you don’t feel comfortable using SSH yourself, you can contact JanBask’s support team for assistance.

 Another possible cause of 403 errors is pointing to the wrong IP address, where you don’t have permission to view the content.

 So, make sure to check the domain A record that your domain name points to the correct IP address.